 - Students must participate in an information session within 6 months of applying to the program.
 These mandatory information sessions are scheduled periodically throughout the semester.
-Dates and times are provided on the College website. - Admission will be ranked on Kaplan admission scores.
-The required math score is weighted 30 percent, the reading score is weighted 30 percent, the science score is weighted 30 percent, and the writing score is weighted 10 percent. - Students must have completed 15 credits of general education courses with a grade of "C" or above: BIO 141, BIO 142, SDV 100, MTH 126, and PSY 230. - .
-Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the pre and co-requisite courses. - Non-nursing courses must be completed prior to or concurrent with the approved curriculum sequence. - Once admitted, ENG 111, ITE 115, SOC 200, and a humanities elective must be completed prior to or within the identified semester with the co-requisite nursing courses.

-A minimum grade of "C" is required in each course within the program of study.
-Students receiving less than "C" in a general education courses will be unable to continue in the Nursing program until these grades meet the minimum grade.
+Dates and times are provided at reynolds.edu. - Admission will be ranked on Kaplan admission scores.
+The required math score is weighted 30 percent, the reading score is weighted 30 percent, the science score is weighted 30 percent, and the writing score is weighted 10 percent. - Students must have completed 15 credits of general education courses with a grade of "C" or above: BIO 141, BIO 142, SDV 100, MTH 126, and PSY 230.
+A GPA of 2.5 is required for application review. - Students are eligible for progression to the next semester at the conclusion of each course in the program based on successful completion of the prerequisite and co-requisite courses. - Non-nursing courses must be completed prior to or concurrent with the approved curriculum sequence. - Once admitted, ENG 111, ITE 115, SOC 200, and a humanities/ fine arts elective must be completed prior to or within the identified semester with the co-requisite nursing courses. - A minimum grade of "C" is required in each course within the program of study.
+Students receiving less than "C" in a general education course will be unable to continue in the Nursing program until the grade requirement is met.